-The Landscaping Services Department maintains a Tree Endowment Fund with the sole purpose of providing and managing funds to replenish the university's forest when impacted by construction projects or campus disasters.
-The requirement for tree replacement is a one-to-one ratio of tree basal circumference.
+The standard requirement for tree replacement is a one-to-one ratio of tree basal circumference.
 For example, a tree with a basal circumference of four feet could be replaced with two trees of basal circumference two feet or four trees with basal circumferences of one foot, or any other combination of circumferences equal to four feet.
+In some areas space may not be available for a 1:1 ratio, or the area may be overplanted.
+In these situations, the replacement requirement is up to the University Arborist's sole discretion.